 The former winger claims to have lost £1.5 million over his career through betting on greyhounds, horses and online poker.
 In an interview with the BBC, Etherington said he frequently receives phone calls from agents on behalf of players asking for help.
 Etherington picked up his gambling addiction at an early age mainly due to boredom.
 At West Ham he was earning £20,000 per week, sadly most of his salary went to the bookies.
 West Ham United even gave him a loan of £300,000 to help pay off debts.
 Luckily he has managed to beat his demons and is going to Gambling Anonymous twice a week.

 The journeyman lost a whopping £2 million during his footballing career.
 The striker didn’t manage to play many games in the Premier League but still gambled away an absolute fortune!
 Chopra admitted to moving clubs just to receive sign-on fees to pay off debts.
 At the peak of his addiction, Chopra was betting £20,000 a day.
-Sometimes he would get up in the middle of the night to place bets on South American football matches or play live casino games on Huge UK Casinos.
+Sometimes he would get up in the middle of the night to place bets on South American football matches.

 The German midfielder had quite a successful career at Liverpool, making over 200 appearances in seven seasons.
 Famously he played the second half of the Champions League final against AC Milan with a broken toe!
 Off the field, Hamann had big issues no one knew about.
 He once lost £280,000 on a cricket match through spread betting.
 Now Hamann has a successful career working as a football pundit.